AhmedAshrafFayeq/BrandButton/README.md

       font: The font used for the button's title.

     Methods:
-      configure(title:type:): Configures the button with a specific title and type. configureIconStyle(): Configures the button's icon style (none, leading, or trailing).
+      configure(title:type:color:): Configures the button with a specific title, type and color. configureIconStyle(): Configures the button's icon style (none, leading, or trailing).

 ## Example